bakedziti420/tdd-and-mocha/readme.md

 We will spec-out or `describe` our `Dog`.
 A `describe` block is commonly used to split up a set of tests into sections with a specific focus.

 Now let's run `rspec`.
 What happened?

-Does the file it's require exist?
+Does the file it's requiring exist?

 Make the file and run the tests again.
 What happens this time?
 Does the constant `Dog` exist?
 Let's give it just enough code to satisfy the current (minimal) specifications.